DeanLeong/ruby-iteration-and-methods-lab/README.md

 ## Calculator
 Let's warm up by making some methods to do basic math.
 - In your `ruby_practice` folder, `touch` a file called `calculator.rb`
 - Define a method called `add` that takes two numbers and adds them together.
-Use `puts` to show the expression and answer.
+On the first line of this function, do the actual math; on the second line, use `puts` to print the expression and answer.
 - Following this pattern, define methods for `subtract`, `multiply`, and `divide`.
   - >Hint: Review how division works in Ruby...
 - Define a method called `compute`.
 This method will not need to take any parameters.